Academany/awesome-fabacademy/contributing.md

 Ensure your pull request adheres to the following guidelines:

 - All links are relevant, tested and well described
+- Topics should follow the Fab Academy units, then broken in tutorials, tools, resources.
-- Commercial products are marked as such, possibly including the street price
+- Commercial products are marked as such, possibly including the street price ($=tens of dollars,$$=hundreds,$$$=thousands)
 - For any commercial product inserted, make sure you add open source software and hardware alternatives
+- Open source links should include the license in brackets i.e. (MIT)

 Thank you for your suggestions!